All Episodes

 Yet the media is looking at this as a bellwether election.

-Uh their political units uh little blog on their on their website, and they get a little snarky with me today about this story.
+And they get a little snarky with me today about this story.

 As we suggested yesterday, if the Democrat wins, it will be quite a story.

-And no rush, that's not bias, simply fact.
+That's not bias, simply fact.

 I just mentioned they are.

-They're a bunch of Democrats at the note.
+They're a bunch of Democrats at the Note.

 That was in a USA Today story.

-So uh he's running ads that do not mention any of that, nor that he is a Democrat.
+So he's running ads that do not mention any of that, nor that he is a Democrat.

 Yet the Dems look at this as a bellwether.